 - Sharp v.
 Preferred Risk Mutual Insurance Company: The Michigan Court of Appeals held that the mother of a “gross closed-head injury” victim was entitled to attendant care reimbursement for “providing, administering and supervising [her son’s] nursing care.”
 The mother’s services included: “the process of seeking, interviewing, selecting, training, and supervising the nurses”; “time spent computing hours that the nurses worked, billing the insurance company, and paying the nurses”; and “money spent on advertisements, stationary and other necessary expenses related to these above-mentioned activities” (Michigan Court of Appeals, #79575, May 7, 1985)

 Family members of a seriously injured auto accident victim can be compensated for attendant care provided during a victim’s non-waking hours.

-- The lesson here is if you believe auto accident-related injuries warrant attendant care – and/or compensation for attendant care currently being provided – but an insurance adjuster tells you “no way,” then call a personal injury attorney from Michigan Auto Law right away to find out if the adjuster is denying you attendant care and compensation you’re legally entitled to.
+- The Take-away lesson is: If you believe auto accident-related injuries warrant attendant care – and/or compensation for attendant care currently being provided – but an insurance adjuster tells you “no way,” then call a personal injury attorney from Michigan Auto Law right away to find out if the adjuster is denying you attendant care and compensation that you’re legally entitled to.

-Our insurance attorneys can protect your attendant care rights
+Our attorneys can protect your attendant care rights

-We can answer your auto insurance questions -- and make sure you get all of the attendant care and compensation you’re entitled.
-The call and the advice is free.
+We can answer your auto insurance questions – and make sure you get all of the attendant care and compensation you’re entitled to.
+The call and the advice are free.